Naofalp/Booki/README.md

 - Accommodations can be filtered by themes, such as budget or ambiance.
 - Filters should change color when hovered over with the mouse.
 - The filters do not need to be functional - this is just an initial version to validate the interface.

+## Technical Specifications

+### Breakpoints
+- We agreed with the UI designer to use 1024 px and 768 px:
+  - >1024 px for computer screens;
+  - >=768 px for tablets;
+  - Anything below 768 px for mobile phones.

+### Min - Max Width
+- To avoid excessive stretching of the web page, a maximum width of 1440 px must be set.
+Beyond this, a white margin should appear on the sides and the content should be limited to 1440 px wide.
+- The minimum width is set to 320 px.
+Below this width, the behavior is not guaranteed.

+### Desktop First
+- Integration should be done first for computers (desktop first), then tablets, and finally phones.

+### Icon Library
+- Icons are from the Font Awesome library.

+### Colors
+- The colors of the design are blue (#0065FC), light blue (#DEEBFF), and gray for the background (#F2F2F2).

+### Font
+- The site font is Raleway.

+### Semantic Tags
+- It is important to use semantic tags.

+### Code Validity
+- No specific IDE or code editor is required for development.
+- The code must be valid with W3C HTML and CSS validators.
+- HTML code must not contain CSS properties.
+- When transitioning from desktop to mobile and tablet, do not duplicate HTML code (exception made in the form with the word “Search” and the magnifying glass icon).
+- Prefer the use of CSS classes to target an element, rather than using the element’s name itself.
+- Do not duplicate CSS classes unnecessarily.

+### Browser Compatibility
+- The design must be compatible with the latest versions of Google Chrome and Mozilla Firefox.
+The web page should be tested on these two browsers.

+### Restrictions
+- No CSS frameworks (such as Bootstrap or Tailwind CSS) or CSS preprocessors (such as Sass or Less) should be used.
+- No other language should be used (such as JavaScript, for example).